avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 For full removal from a Subnet's validator set, a `SetL1ValidatorWeightTx` must be issued with weight `0`.
 To do so, a Warp message is required from the Subnet's manager.
 However, to support the ability to claim the unspent `Balance` for a validator without authorization is critical for failed Subnets.

 Note that this does not modify a Subnet's total staking weight.
 This transaction marks the validator as inactive, but does not remove it from the Subnet's validator set.
-Inactive Subnet Validators can re-activate at any time by increasing their balance with an `IncreaseL1ValidatorBalanceTx`.
+Inactive validators can re-activate at any time by increasing their balance with an `IncreaseL1ValidatorBalanceTx`.

 Subnet creators should be aware that there is no notion of `MinStakeDuration` that is enforced by the P-Chain.
 It is expected that Subnets who choose to enforce a `MinStakeDuration` will lock the validator's Stake for the Subnet's desired `MinStakeDuration`.

 #### `IncreaseL1ValidatorBalanceTx`

-Subnet Validators are required to maintain a non-zero balance used to pay the continuous fee on the P-Chain in order to be considered active.
+L1 validators are required to maintain a non-zero balance used to pay the continuous fee on the P-Chain in order to be considered active.
 The `IncreaseL1ValidatorBalanceTx` can be used by anybody to add additional $AVAX to the `Balance` to a validator.
 The specification of this transaction is:

 ```golang
 type IncreaseL1ValidatorBalanceTx struct {